 Corals actually comprise an ancient and unique partnership, called symbiosis, that benefits both animal and plant life in the ocean.
 Corals are animals, though, because they do not make their own food, as plants do.
 Corals have tiny, tentacle-like arms that they use to capture their food from the water and sweep into their inscrutable mouths.

-Any structure that we call a "coral" is, in fact, made up of hundreds to thousands of tiny coral creatures called polyps.
+Most structures that we call "coral" are, in fact, made up of hundreds to thousands of tiny coral creatures called polyps.
 Each soft-bodied polyp—most no thicker than a nickel—secretes a hard outer skeleton of limestone (calcium carbonate) that attaches either to rock or the dead skeletons of other polyps.

 In the case of stony or hard corals, these polyp conglomerates grow, die, and endlessly repeat the cycle over time, slowly laying the limestone foundation for coral reefs and giving shape to the familiar corals that reside there.
-(The soft corals, which include sea fans, sea pansies, and anemones, are the hard corals' cousins and also play important roles in the reef ecosystem.)
+Because of this cycle of growth, death, and regeneration among individual polyps, many coral colonies can live for a very long time.

 Most corals contain algae called zooxanthellae (pronounced zo-UH-zan-thuh-lay), which are plant-like organisms.
 Residing within the coral's tissues, the microscopic algae are well protected and make use of the coral's metabolic waste products for photosynthesis, the process by which plants make their own food.

 The corals benefit, in turn, as the algae produce oxygen, remove wastes, and supply the organic products of photosynthesis that corals need to grow, thrive, and build up the reef.